metakirby5/Spice/README.md

 * Easy on the eyes.

-* Doesn't clobber any of your preferences.
-Wanna use a dark UI with Sugar?
-  Fine.
-Wanna change how nicknames or timestamps are formatted?
-Cool.
+* Doesn't clobber nickname or timestamp formats.
+Will clobber your light theme preferences, because light themes are for plebs.

 * Looks great with a wide variety of fonts.
 I use Helvetica Neue Light 14pt.